A Tactile sampler to encourage exploration and experimentation

-This experimental piece is designed to facilitate and encourage experimentation with sound.
+This experimental piece is designed to facilitate and encourage experimentation with sound by pairing samples and distortion with tactile elements.
 The user is allowed to manipulate an array of sounds through an interface that responds to changes with haptic feedback.

-This interface makes sound manipulation more familiar and less intimidating to “nonmusical” people.
+This interface is meant to make sound manipulation more familiar and less intimidating to “nonmusical” people.
 By pairing visual and tactile cues to sound qualities brings a new richness to sound experience and experimentation.

 To interact, a user first selects a sound using the buttons.
 As the sound plays, it can be distorted by turning the three haptic feedback distortion knobs.